photoprism/photoprism/README.md

 ## Let's Join Forces ##

+This open-source project is made possible thanks to our generous sponsors.
 You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests<sup>1</sup> or need help with using our software.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and